EpiData-dk/analysis/help/commands.md

 - `!ymax := <real number|date>`

+	- axis minimum and maximum values are not available to all chart types [*see the indiviual commands*]
 	- axis minumum and maximum values may be expressed for some graphs as numbers with or without a decimal place or as date values, depending on the variable type
 	- if a given value will excluded data from the graph, then it is ignored
 	- for some graphs, specifing xmin or ymin := 0 may be required to force the axis to begin at zero